29.09.2018 - 02.12.2018

 Public programme and education projects

 In collaboration with writer Christine Otten and the organisations Concrete Blossom, Music Matters, HipHopHuis Rotterdam, and Right About Now INC. Sabrina Starke programmes a series of five inspiring events to which music, literature, dance, and discussion are central.
-They are an excellent opportunity to get to know and understand the traditions and cultures of different ethnic groups, through encounters, theatrical jam sessions, and dance battles as well as storytelling and songwriting sessions.
 The next generation of creatives is invited to experience how other artists draw inspiration from their different backgrounds and cultures.
 Starke is personally involved in every event and closes each one with an acoustic performance.
 There is also a broad offering of activities for young people, and Starke is also organising children’s concerts especially for five to eleven-year-olds.
 In collaboration with Gery Mendes, TENT is developing a performance workshop on identity for primary education.
 For students of the Royal Academy of Arts, The Hague, and the Willem de Kooning Academy, Rotterdam, TENT provides an in-depth study of the exhibition’s themes.

 ‘Who do you think you are?’ is an initiative by Sabrina Starke and realised in collaboration with TENT and Charl Landvreugd.
 This project is made possible by Arminius, the Mondriaan Fund, CBK-Rotterdam, Rotterdam Festivals and The Art of Impact.